-Industrial Lumber
+Industrial Products

 These products include construction timbers and highway guardrail posts.
 The market is highly fragmented and characterized by commodity pricing and lack of quality standardization.
 Demand for these products typically follows the construction cycle and producers compete on quality, price, service and access to raw wood.
 These products also include marine and foundation pilings.
 Demand for these products typically follows the construction cycle and producers compete on quality, price, service and access to raw wood.
-With the acquisition of BPB Corporation in 2008, the Company is also manufacturing and selling borate treated log homes at its Spencer, West Virginia facility.
-Borates are particularly effective against termite damage and are approved for interior applications.